r3nor/organizr/README.md

 # organizr
 Bash script that organizes a folder's files.
+0 dependencies.
+No installations.
+Just a bash script.

 ## The problem